mtek2k7/Autofill-Bot/README.md

 # How it work
 - Enter a link following in cmd
-- If you wanna open chrome, enter "y" when asking "open headless"
+- If you wanna open chrome, enter "n" when asking "open headless"